 - Innovation: Most existing schools were designed for a different time and purpose.
 We need to redesign schools, so they work better for today’s students.
 Innovation can and should take many forms, including combining new ideas with proven practice.

 We provide funding to support a team’s planning year, 12-14 months prior to opening a new school, and/or the team’s first three years of operation.
-Our current opportunity is for innovators who are designing new charter or district schools that will open this August.
-Learn more by clicking the button below.

 School founders who identify as Black or Latino